Royal Mail: Pillar boxes

 The first Post Office pillar box was erected in 1852 in Jersey.
 Pillar boxes were introduced in mainland Britain the following year.
 British pillar boxes traditionally carry the Latin initials of the reigning monarch at the time of their installation, for example: VR for Victoria Regina or GR for Georgius Rex.
 Such branding was not used in Scotland for most of the reign of Queen Elizabeth II, due to a dispute over the monarch's title: some Scottish nationalists argue that Queen Elizabeth II should have simply been Queen Elizabeth, as there had been no previous Queen Elizabeth of Scotland or of the United Kingdom of Great Britain and Northern Ireland (Elizabeth I was only Queen of the pre-1707 Kingdom of England).
 The dispute involved vandalism and attacks on pillar and post boxes introduced in Scotland which displayed EIIR.
 To avoid the issue, pillar boxes in Scotland were either marked 'Post Office' or used the Scots Crown.

 A national telephone service was opened by the Post Office in 1912.
 In 1919, the first international airmail service was developed by Royal Engineers (Postal Section) and Royal Air Force.
 The London Post Office Railway was opened in 1927.

-In 1941, an airgraph service was introduced between UK and Egypt.
-The service was later extended to Canada (1941), East Africa (1941), Burma (1942), India (1942), South Africa (1942), Australia (1943), New Zealand (1943) Ceylon (1944) and Italy (1944).
+In 1941, an airgraph service was introduced between Britain and Egypt.
+The service was later extended to Canada (1941), East Africa (1941), Burma (1942), India (1942), South Africa (1942), Australia (1943), New Zealand (1943), Ceylon (now Sri Lanka) (1944), and Italy (1944).

 Postcodes were extended across Great Britain and Northern Ireland between 1959 and 1974.
 The two-class postal system was introduced in 1968, using first-class and second-class services.
 The Post Office opened the National Giro Bank that year.

-In April 2025, Royal Mail announced that they were trialing a new solar-powered "postbox of the future" with a built-in barcode reader and a hatch to accept parcels larger than letterbox size.
+In April 2025, Royal Mail announced that they were trialling two versions of a new solar-powered "postbox of the future" with a barcode reader and an electronically unlockable hatch to accept small parcels.
+By August, they decided to deploy 3500 of the red-topped version around the United Kingdom.